magomimmo/modern-cljs/doc/tutorial-16.md

 It worked again as expected.
-Because of the code change into the `validators_test.cljs` file, the `lein cljsbuild test` recompiles all builds before launching the three `:test-commands` and it finally reports the assertion error for each of the build.
+Because of the code change into the `validators_test.cljs` file, the `lein cljsbuild test` recompiles all the builds before launching the three `:test-commands` and it finally reports the assertion error for each of the build.

 > NOTE 5: If you followed the suggestion in the previous NOTE 2, I now